gem/oq-engine/docs/effective-realizations.rst

 realizations, not the potential ones.
 You can perform that check by using the `--filtersources` flag.
-For the sake of exemplification, I will show the output of a real life computation, performed by one of our users which was interested in only three sites and wanted to filter the sources around those points with a maximum distance of 200 kilometers::
+For the sake of exemplification, I will show the output of a real life computation, performed by one of our users who was interested in only three sites and wanted to filter the sources around those points with a maximum distance of 200 kilometers::

    $ oq-lite info SHARE.zip --filtersources